 The term architecture generally means the practice of designing or building something.
-Software architecture is the process of taking operational and technical requirements, and designing a solution that optimizes things important to the system like quality, performance, security, and maintainability.
+Software architecture is the process of using operational and technical requirements, and designing a solution that optimizes things important to the system like quality, performance, security, and maintainability.
 If we envision what is needed to build software, it is similar to the process of constructing a building.
 In the latter, architects first start by selecting a site.
 It is then cleared by creating a solid foundation.
 Architects and workers then erect the building's core structure, build the floors, level by level; interconnect the entire building with wires and plumbing, and finally finish off the interior and exterior of the building.

 Software architecture also goes through a similar process.
 While building a software, the architects have to first choose an environment, infrastructure and frameworks that fits the requirements.
 Choosing the correct environment and infrastructure creates a foundation, on top of which the entire software works.
 After the foundation is set up, developers start building various layers and pieces of the software, which are then interconnected so that data can flow across of the layers.
 In this entire process, the architecture of the software is the most important part as it builds the core foundations of that software.